jywarren/image-sequencer/README.md

 ```

 If only one module is to be added, `modules` is simply the name of the module.
-If multiple images are to be added, `modules` is an array of the names of modules
+If multiple images are to be added, `modules` is an array, which holds the names of modules
-which are to be added, in that particular order.
+to be added, in that particular order.

-optional_otions is just additional parameters, in object form, which you might
+optional_otions is just an optional parameter, in object form, which you might
 want to provide to the modules.
-It's an optional parameter.

 return value: **`sequencer`** (To allow method chaining)